Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 Again, nothing very complicated in this script, I'm creating a storage context by passing him the account name and key, list the blobs contained in a container and download them to the `Release` folder.

-If you're lost on what a Azure storage, Container and blob is, don't worry, I'll explain later when we'll talk about publishing the application to Azure.
+If you're lost on what an Azure storage, Container and blob is, don't worry, I'll explain later when we'll talk about publishing the application to Azure.

 Copying back the files from Azure feels a bit "dirty", but is relatively quick.
 There is maybe a better solution, but I haven't found it yet.
 Feel free to send me a comment if you have a better/more clever idea.

 ### Call releasify ###

 Now that we have copied the Release folder back into the machine, we can call releasify.
 The script is quite self-explanatory.
-The only trick I'm doing is that I'm "guessing" the name of the NuGet package from the build number, and signing the `Setup.exe` after it has been created with my code certificate.
+The only trick I'm doing is that I'm "guessing" the name of the NuGet package from the build number, and signing the `Setup.exe` after it is created with my code certificate.

 <script src="https://gist.github.com/Gimly/359a8f1c26e5d0ca3097.js"></script>